sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 5. TODO: multiple functions
 6. arguments for main: feed to brili (what adrian said, no argv/-c)
 	- main doesn't return an exit code
+7. Interpreter should not fail with implementation-specific errors (added custom exceptions)

 ### Hardest parts